Board of Directors

 University of Ottawa

 Ottawa, ON, Canada

-Ruby Heap is a full professor in the Department of History and is currently associate vice-president research.
-She previously served as associate dean of the Faculty of Graduate and Postdoctoral studies and as founding director of the Institute of Women’s Studies.
+Ruby Heap is Professor Emerita at University Ottawa.
+An historian professor at the Department of History, she served as associate vice-president research, associate dean of the Faculty of Graduate and Postdoctoral studies and as founding director of the Institute of Women’s Studies.